socketsupply/unionstudio.app/README.md

 # DESCRIPTION
 If you've ever tried to code a proof-of-concept in the node repl or the chrome dev tools, you've probably wanted to flip your table.
-This is just a simple editor that evaluates text in a node vm-sandbox.
-It also passes the browser environment so you can evaluate browser specific code.
+This is just a simple editor that evaluates text, but it's electron, so you have the node and browser APIs.

 ![screenshot](screenshot.png)